mattyrichards/modular-postcss-boilerplate/README.md

 - postcss-discard-comments (prod build)
 - cssnano (prod build)

+Maybe something about initial production size filesize after optimisation.

 stylelint
 Describe what this is i.e. another postcss plugin Custom configuration part of the boilerplate.
 + postcss-reporter

 Styleguide
 postcss-style-guide plugin.
-Currently using the default theme, but a custom theme is in development (watch this space).
+Currently using the default theme (which is pretty ugly).
+A new custom theme is in development (watch this space).